theatlasroom/tidbits/travel.md

 - Atlanta: Looked kinda cool from the air
 - Dubai: just so easy to transit through, hassle free and good spaces to work / relax / eat.
 - Hong Kong: Looked super cool a bit hard getting from one end to the other i think
-- London: Heathrow is great, super convenient easy to get in and out of the city and if you have a e-passport and from an eligble country then pretty hassle free
+- London: Heathrow is great, super convenient easy to get in and out of the city and if you have a e-passport and from an eligible country then pretty hassle free
+- Qatar: feels like a dystopian future, super efficient

 ## Countries + cities visited